munair/biopset-documentation/practice/guides/selling-options-step-by-step.md

 ![Press button and send transaction in wallet to confirm stake](https://github.com/BIOPset/gitbook/raw/main/lp4.png)

 When you stake funds you will receive a message explaining the current lockup period.
-Don't worry, if you need to access your funds before the period is complete you can, but pay a small fee for leaving the other LPs hanging.
+Don't worry, if you need to access your funds before the period is complete you can, but pay a small fee(1% by default, distributed to everyone else in the pool proportionately) for leaving the other LPs hanging.
+See [here](https://docs.biopset.com/theory/fundamentals/selling-options#liquidity-locking) for more information on early withdraw fees.